paultgriffiths/python-cloud-model/README.md

 - Mixed-phase coexistence emerges naturally
 - Vapour competition is governed by Si vs Sw
 - Ice growth is thermodynamically favoured
-- No parameter tuning is required for BF transition
+- No explicit parameter tuning is required for BF transition

 This model provides a consistent bridge between: